yuvraj108c/ComfyUI-Depth-Anything-Tensorrt/README.md

 This repo provides a ComfyUI Custom Node implementation of the [Depth-Anything-Tensorrt](https://github.com/spacewalk01/depth-anything-tensorrt) in Python for ultra fast depth map generation (up to 5x faster)

 ## ⏱️ Performance
-Note: Results below were benchmarked on FP16 engines inside ComfyUI
+Note: The following results were benchmarked on FP16 engines inside ComfyUI

 | Device | Model | Model Input (WxH) | Image Resolution (WxH)|FPS
 |:---------------:|:------------:|:------------:|:------------:|:------------:|